AdelmanLab/NIH_scripts/bowtie2stdbedgraph/README.md

     first containing chromosome names, and the second, corresponding chromosome lengths.
 Example:  -l hg19_chr_size

--r  Specify reference genome.
+-r  [string] Specify reference genome.
 This option requires that a binned or merged output file
     be requested through the use of the -o b, -o m, or -o v option.
 This option may be used as an alternative to specifying a chromosome length list file (-l), and will automatically fetch the list of chromosomes and lengths from UCSC.
 Example -r hg19

--t  Trim value.
+-t  [integer>=1] Trim value.
 If sequences were trimmed for quality prior to alignment, this option
     may be used to specify the number of nucleotides trimmed, and shift the 5’ positions of the output accordingly.
 If sequences were trimmed to remove non-genomic sequence, this option should not be used.
 Example:  -t 5.